yaniv-golan/dlzoom/README.md

 - ffmpeg (for audio extraction)
 - Zoom account (User OAuth via `dlzoom login`) or S2S OAuth app (optional)

+Security note (tokens): On Windows, file permission enforcement for `tokens.json` is best‑effort.
+Treat your token file as sensitive and ensure your user profile is protected.

 ## Development

 ```bash